brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - 0 -

 ### 0-Click
 **Definition:**
 A 0-click (zero-click) attack is a cyberattack that requires no interaction from the victim.
 Exploiting vulnerabilities in software or hardware, attackers can execute malicious code without the user clicking on a link or opening a file.
 These attacks are particularly dangerous as they often leave minimal traces and are challenging to detect and mitigate.

 **Example Usage:**
 The spyware infiltrated the device through a 0-click exploit in the messaging app, compromising the system without any user interaction.

+### 0-Day
+**Definition:**
+A 0-Day (Zero-Day) vulnerability is a previously unknown software flaw that has not yet been patched by the vendor.
+Because it's undiscovered, attackers can exploit it before developers have a chance to fix it.

+**Example Usage:**
+A threat actor used a 0-Day in a popular web browser to install spyware without the user’s knowledge.

 ---